zammad/zammad-user-documentation/advanced/ticket-actions/link.rst

 How to link
    Make sure to have the ticket side panel open.
-Under the "Tags" section you can find the "Links" section:
+Under the "Tags" section you can find the "Related tickets" section:

    .. figure:: /images/advanced/ticket-actions/link.png
       :alt: Ticket pane: Links
       :align: center

-   Click the *➕ Add Link* button to access the link dialog.
+   Click the *➕ Link* button to access the link dialog.

 Link dialog
    You can enter the ticket number of the ticket you want to link to